 - If the IRS files a NFTL, it may be difficult to sell or borrow against your property.
 While NFTLs no longer appear on credit reports, they may still affect your ability to get credit if a potential creditor uses other resources, such as public records, to discover the NFTL.

-Once a lien arises, the IRS generally can’t issue a lien release until you’ve paid the tax, penalties, interest, and recording fees in full or until the IRS is no longer legally able to collect the tax.
+Once a lien arises, the IRS generally will not release the lien until the tax, penalties, interest and any applicable fees are paid in full or until the IRS is no longer legally able to collect the tax.
 However, in certain circumstances, explained below in the What should I do? section, a lien may be withdrawn, discharged, or subordinated.

 Releasing a Lien